aws-samples/iot-network-traffic-control-and-load-testing-simulator/README.md

 ### 3. Select Stack and deploy

-Each stack has different ways to deploy and use.
-Please follow guides for each Stacks.
+Each stack has different ways in terms of deployment. **Please select one of below guides** to get them up each!

 - 👉 [**Guide for `IoTFaultInjectionSimulatorStack`**](#3a-deploy-iotfaultinjectionsimulatorstack)
 - 👉 [**Guide for `IoTLoadTestingSimulatorStack`**](#3b-deploy-iotloadtestingsimulatorstack)

 -----

-### 3.A Deploy `IoTFaultInjectionSimulatorStack`
+### 3. Deploy `IoTFaultInjectionSimulatorStack`

 > In this mode, you can simulate Network Traffic environment (packet limit, delay, duplicate, corrupt etc.)

-#### 3.A.1 Set Parameters
+#### 3.1 Set Parameters

-Before deploy, you need to first decide what Stack to deploy to your AWS account.
-If you decided which stack to deploy, please open [cdkconfig.ts](cdkconfig.ts) and browse to the stack class you want to run.
+When you open [cdkconfig.ts](cdkconfig.ts), you may be seeing CDK stack class similar to below code snippet.

 ```typescript
 new IoTFaultInjectionSimulatorStack(app, 'IoTFaultInjectionSimulatorStack', {